EVNII/CSPB-3308-Team-3-Project/PAGE_TESTING.md

 + Link destinations for the page
 + List of tests for verifying the rendering of the page

+### Menu Page
+Description: This page would be the menu the user first sees when they open up the website.
+It would display a browse section.

 ### Score Product Page

 ![Score Product Page](img/scoreproductpage.jpg)